BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 )
 ```

-It should be noted that the maximum memory for on each node is `400GB`, cached dataset will reuse the same Redis instance
+It should be noted that the maximum memory for on each node is `400GB`.
+Cached dataset will reuse the same Redis instance
 on each node.
 Only parameters to spawn the first Redis instance will take effect.

 ### Dataset with augmentation